Imagination-King/coding-cheat-sheet/readme.md

 Folder 2:
 -> ArrayShuffle == shuffling the content of arrays
--> FactorialDemo == example of recursion
--> Trianglea == demo of StdDraw
+-> Triangle == demo of StdDraw
 -> ConcertA == demo of StdAudio
 -> Hate2Love == JOptionPane (pop up text boxes)

+Folder 3: Beyond Main (Methods, Recursion, Data Types) -> FactorialDemo == example of recursion
--> TimeOfDay == an interface and 2 data types that inherit some methods from it, meant to showcase creation of data types and inheritance
+-> TimeOfDay == an interface and 2 data types, meant to showcase creation of data types and inheritance -> DataStructuresDemo == demos for single linked lists, stacks, and queues -> BSTDemo == demo of a BinarySearchTree

 Alexandria (Personal Library)
 -> FunctionalArrays == demonstration of methods / functions with arrays